Dolly Rani

 Dolly Rani Sarkar (ডলি রানী সরকার) (born 5 July 1989) is a Bangladeshi cricket umpire and former cricketer.
-She is also one of the first Bangladeshi women umpires to join the ICC Development Panel.
+She is also one of the first Bangladeshi women umpires to join the ICC International Panel.

 Career

-Sarkar played six List A matches for Rangpur Division in domestic cricket.
+Rani played six List A matches for Rangpur Division in domestic cricket.
 In March 2024, Rani was selected for the ICC Development Panel of Umpires, along with Shathira Jakir, Mishu Chowdhury and Champa Chakma.
-On 7 December 2024, she officiated her first international as an on-field umpire along with Sue Redfern in a woman's T20I match between Bangladesh and Ireland.
+On 7 December 2024, she officiated her first international as an on-field umpire in a women's T20I match between Bangladesh and Ireland, alongside Sue Redfern.